frappe/print_designer/README.md

 1. If you find any issues, even if it is a typo, you can [raise an issue](https://github.com/frappe/print_designer/issues/new) to inform us.

 ---

+## FAQ
+1. Mac Installation Error
+    - If error has `npm ERR! node-pre-gyp WARN Pre-built binaries not found for canvas@x.x.x` it means that there aren't any pre-built binaries for your system so it will try to compile them and in order to do that you need
+    - Xcode Command Line Tools `xcode-select --install`
+    - [HomeBrew](https://brew.sh/) and `brew install pkg-config cairo pango libpng jpeg giflib librsvg pixman`
+    - If you have **xcode 10.0 or higher** installed, in order to build from source you need **NPM 6.4.1 or higher** `npm install -g npm@latest`.

 ## License